stu99a/global-terrorism-intelligence-analytics/README.md

-Due to the size and licensing restrictions of the Global Terrorism Database (GTD), only a sample dataset is included.
-The complete dataset can be obtained from START (National Consortium for the Study of Terrorism and Responses to Terrorism).
+The Global Terrorism Database (GTD) and Power BI dashboard file are excluded from this repository because of file size limitations and data licensing considerations.
+Screenshots of the dashboard and the full analytical workflow are provided.